La Soufrière (Saint Vincent)

-La Soufrière or Soufrière Saint Vincent ([sufʁjɛʁ sɛ̃ vɛ̃sɑ̃]) is an active stratovolcano on the Caribbean island of Saint Vincent in Saint Vincent and the Grenadines.
-It is the highest peak in Saint Vincent, and has had five recorded explosive eruptions since 1718.
+La Soufrière or Soufrière Saint Vincent ([sufʁjɛʁ sɛ̃ vɛ̃sɑ̃]) is an active volcano on the Caribbean island of Saint Vincent in Saint Vincent and the Grenadines.
+It is the highest peak on Saint Vincent, and has had eight recorded eruptions since 1718.
 The latest eruptive activity began on 27 December 2020 with the slow extrusion of a dome of lava, and culminated in a series of explosive events between 9 and 22 April 2021.

-Geography and structure
+Geography and environment

 At 1235 m, La Soufrière is the highest peak on Saint Vincent as well as the highest point in Saint Vincent and the Grenadines.
 Soufrière is a stratovolcano with a crater lake and is the island's youngest and northernmost volcano.
 During periods of inactivity, visitors can view the volcanic crater by following a hiking trail that ascends through rainforest to the rim.

+Important Bird Area

+A 4,991 ha site encompassing the mountain has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of lesser Antillean swifts, purple and green-throated caribs, Antillean crested hummingbirds, Saint Vincent amazons, Grenada flycatchers, scaly-breasted thrashers, brown tremblers, rufous-throated solitaires, lesser Antillean euphonias, whistling warblers, Saint Vincent tanagers and lesser Antillean bullfinches.

 Eruptive history

 La Soufrière has had five explosive eruptions during the recorded historical period.
 It violently erupted in 1718, 1812, 1902, 1979, and 2021.
 A famous painting by J. M. W. Turner of the eruption on 30 April 1812 belongs to the Victoria Gallery & Museum, University of Liverpool.